michmuliana/Data-Science-Portfolio/NASDAQ_Stocks_Analysis/README.md

 # Time-Series-Analysis-of-Tesla-Ford-and-General-Motors-Stocks-
-Time Series Analysis of three automobile company stocks using Python.
+Time Series Stocks Analysis of three automobile company stocks using Python.
 The three stcks used are of:
 1. Tesla
 2. Ford
 3. General Motors